 If we try to define Load Line in the simplest fashion, it will be as follows:

 “Load line is a special marking positioned amidships which depicts the draft of the vessel and the maximum permitted limit in distinct types of waters to which the ship can be loaded.”
 When the load line is drawn over the output characteristic curve in a graph, it makes contact at a point known as the operating point/ quiescent point or Q-point.

 As a result of the numerous maritime accidents that have happened at sea due to the overloading of vessels, the significance of having a standard maximum limit for ships was identified long before.
-However, it took many years from then to have an International agreement for the universal application of Load lines.
+However, it took many years to have an International agreement for the universal application of Load lines.

 - What is the purpose of Load Line?